-Follow-up Visit 1st year Visit 2 nd year (every Visit 3 rd -10 th
+Follow-up Visit 1 st and 2 nd year Visit 3 rd -10 th year

-(every month) 3 months) year (every 6
+(every 3 months) (every 6 months)

-months)

-Hb, Ht, leuco, plts CRP,Na, K, Creat X X X
+Hb, Ht, leuco, plts, CRP, Na, K, Creat Х X

-Bilirubin, ASAT, ALAT, ALP, Alb X X X
+Bilirubin, ASAT, ALAT, ALP, Alb Х X

-INR, cholesterol, glucose, HbA1c X X X
+INR, cholesterol, glucose, HbA1c Х X

-CEA, every 3 months X X
+CEA, Х X

-Weight X X X
+Weight Х X

-BP X X X
+BP Х X

-CT chest/abdomen/pelvis every 3 months every 3 months every 6 months
+CT chest/abdomen/pelvis every 3 months every 6 months

-Colonoscopy (only in pts without At 12 months National protocol National
+Colonoscopy (only in pts without National protocol National protocol

-relapse) protocol
+relapse)

-4. Justification
+4. JUSTIFICATION

 This clinical protocol was based on the SECA 2 protocol (Clinical trials.gov NCT01479608) and adjusted for the Netherlands, in cooperation with the team of the Oslo University, Norway, under guidance of Professor P.D.
 Line, Professor of Surgery, and Professor S. Dueland, Professor of Oncology.
-To optimize the protocol for the Netherlands mutual visits to Norwegian and Dutch centers were performed and seminars were organized.
+To optimize the protocol for the Netherlands we've performed mutual visits to Norwegian and Dutch centers, and we've organized seminars.

 Based on the Norwegian experience and the excellent results they've published over the years, we believe that strictly selected patients can profit from liver transplantation in liver-only colorectal liver metastases.
-However, liver grafts are scarce, and the national waitinglist mortality is nowadays between 15-20% in the Netherlands.
+However, liver grafts are scarce, and the national waitlist mortality is nowadays between 15-20% in the Netherlands.
 [39] We've decided that for this reason, we should be more strict in our inclusion criteria than our Norwegian colleagues because they do not face a scarcity problem, their donation rate is much higher than in the Netherlands.

-Furthermore this protocol was discussed on a national level with several professionals involved in the care for patients with colorectal carcinoma and colorectal liver metastases, which is reflected by the above mentioned participants.
+Furthermore, this protocol was discussed on a national level with several professionals involved in the care for patients with colorectal carcinoma and colorectal liver metastases, which is reflected by the above-mentioned participants.
 Contents of this protocol were discussed during national meetings of the Dutch Liver Transplantation Board (LOL) (1st of April 2019, 4th of December 2019 and 11th of May 2020).

-5. Evaluation
+5. EVALUATION

 Despite the scarcity of donor livers, we advocate that strictly selected patients with irresectable CLM can be candidate for LTx, who would otherwise be condemned to poor outcome.
 Evaluation is warranted and planned annually during Dutch Liver Transplantation Board (LOL) meetings.